ManticoreGamesInc/platform-documentation/src/tutorials/photo_booth.md

 #### Create Key Tip Text

 Later on in the tutorial you will be adding a feature where the player can pull out their last photo they took and walk around with it.
-A little tip under the screen preview image needs to be displayed, because at some points, the player can not equip their photo, so this text object will get updated dynamically.
+A little tip under the screen preview image needs to be displayed, because at some point, the player can not equip their photo, so this text object will get updated dynamically.

 1. Inside **Screen Preview** create a **UI Text** object and rename it to `Key Tip`.
 2. Set the **Text** to `Press E To Hold Up Photo`.